tanzircoderrect/OpenRace/website/docs/doc-setup-dev-env.md

 Conan is used to automatically manage OpenRace's dependencies (except for LLVM).

-If you already have python and pip installed, the easiest way to install conan is by running either of the following:
+If you already have python and pip installed, the easiest way to install Conan is by running either of the following:

 ```shell
 # Python2